CARDAMOM-framework/CARDAMOM/doc/dalec_model/modules/photosynthesis/Liu.rst

 To model photosynthesis and hence calculate GPP we apply a vairant of the Farquhar-von Caemmerer-Berry model adapted from [Liu:2021]_.

-1. The absorbed photosynthetically active radiation (APAR) driving photosynthesis is calculated using the Beer-Lambert law:
+1. The absorbed photosynthetically active radiation (APAR) driving photosynthesis is calculated using the Beer-Lambert law [Campbell:1998]_ :

 .. math::

     APAR = SW \cdot (1 - \rho_\text{leaf}) \cdot (1 - \exp(-K \cdot LAI \cdot \Omega))

 	where

 * :math:`SW` is the incident shortwave radiation
 * :math:`\rho_\text{leaf}` is a parameter describing the reflected portion of photosynthetically active radiation due to canopy reflectance